-Delighted & proud to launch, even if quite quietly, our new logo, one that says much more about what we do, and the way that we do it, than our old Liner Logo.
+Delighted & proud to launch, even if quite quietly, the new Trinity Marine logo – one that says much more about what we do, and the way that we do it, than our old Liner Logo.

 When we created our first website in the late 90’s we had to come up with a suitable logo, and at that time we had started to strip famous old passenger ships, so we came up with our classic Liner logo.